n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.convertkit.md

+---
+title: ConvertKit node - n8n Documentation
+description: Documentation for the ConvertKit node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # ConvertKit

 The ConvertKit node allows you to automate work in ConvertKit, and integrate ConvertKit with other applications. n8n has built-in support for a wide range of ConvertKit features, including creating and deleting custom fields, getting tags, and adding subscribers.